LevInteractive/qa/README.md

 **Multiple Files**

 When using multiple files, it's valid to use the same group name.
-T
+Doing so will merge the instructions together during sheet generation.

 ```
 GROUP User Authentication